gavinmcfarland/plugma/docs/migration/v2/README.md

 ### Referencing Env variables

-This only applies if you were referencing envariables inside you main code using `process.env`.
+This applies only if you were referencing environment variables in your main code using `process.env`.

 All environment variables used by Plugma must be prefixed with `VITE_` and referenced using the `import.meta.env` object.
-The `VITE_` prefix is required to explicitly mark these variables as exposed to the client.
-This applies to both main thread code and UI code, because even though main thread code doesn't render in the UI, it still runs in the client context where the bundled code is exposed and can be inspected.
+The `VITE_` prefix is required to mark these variables as exposed to the client explicitly.
+This applies to both main-thread and UI code, because even though main-thread code doesn't render in the UI, it still runs in the client context where the bundled code is exposed and can be inspected.

 #### Example changes required